-Imagineer and Bridge Artistic Director Orit Azaz are developing an ambitious new public art project, Bridge2Bamboo (working title), building on the themes bridging divides and connecting across difference.
+Imagineer and Bridge Artistic Director Orit Azaz are developing an ambitious new public art project for 2022.
+Bridge2Bamboo (working title) builds on the themes of bridging divides and connecting across difference.

 Inspired by the bridge kits created in 2019 – which invited people to build a self-supporting bridge, inspired by Leonardo Da Vinci’s design - we wanted to go further.

 Could we invite people to design and build similar freestanding outdoor structures that could then combine to create one giant installation?

 As part of our research, we met Neil Thomas, co-director of distinctive structural engineering company Atelier One, who explained the importance of bamboo in relation to sustainability and the climate crisis.

 Bamboo grows across the globe, including in the UK and Europe, and is widely held by a growing network of engineers, architects and activists to be ‘the future sustainable building material for the planet’ – we were excited by the potential to collaborate with people from across the world to exchange skills and ideas and create beautiful strong lightweight structures at a variety of scales.

 With support from Arts Council England, Birmingham 2022 and the British Council, Imagineer is now working with partners across the globe as we research and develop Bridge2Bamboo.

 In May 2021, artists, architects, engineers and green entrepreneurs from the UK, Bali, India and Ghana came together for a Bamboo Creative Exchange Lab, led by Bridge2Bamboo artistic director Orit Azaz.